WestDRI/wgpages/content/julia202202/julia-03-threads-slow-series.md

 > ### Exercise "Threads.1"
 > Put this version of `slow()` along with `digitsin()` into a file `atomicThreads.jl` and run it from the bash terminal
 > (or from from REPL).
 First, time this code with 1e8 terms using one thread (serial run `julia
 > atomicThreads.jl`).
-Next, time it with four threads (parallel run `julia -t 4 atomicThreads.jl`).
+Next, time it with 2 or 4 threads (parallel run `julia -t 2 atomicThreads.jl`).
 Did you get any
 > speedup?
-Do this exercise on the login node.
 Make sure you obtain the correct numerical result.

 With one thread I measured 2.838 s.
 The runtime stayed essentially the same (now we are using `atomic_add()`) which makes sense: with one thread there is no waiting for the variable to be released.

-With four threads on the login node I measured 5.261 s -- let's discuss!
+With four threads, I measured 5.261 s -- let's discuss!
 Is this what we expected?

 > ### Exercise "Threads.2"
-> Let's run using four threads on a compute node.
-Do you get similar or different numbers compared to the login node?
->
+> Let's run the previous exercise as a batch job with `sbatch`.

-> Hint: you will need to submit a multi-core job with `sbatch shared.sh`.
-Consult your notes from
+> Hint: you will need to go to the login node and submit a multi-core job with `sbatch shared.sh`.
+When finished, do not
-> [Introduction to HPC](../../basics_hpc), or look up the script in [the Chapel course](../../parallel_chapel).
+> forget to go back to (or restart) your interactive job.

 ## 2nd version: alternative thread-safe implementation